Boreal Wetland Centre

-Why A Wetland Centre?:
+Why A Boreal Wetland Centre?

 In addition, northern Alberta is a hub for resource development and is an area rich in diverse wetlands.
 These wetlands present opportunities and challenges to industry, governments, Indigenous communities, and other groups working in and near boreal wetlands.
 The Boreal Wetland Centre provides a physical location for these groups to share information, discuss challenges, and work together to develop solutions.